-the Argentine crisis of 2001-2002.
+In this paper we quantify short-run and medium-run welfare losses that resulted from the reduction in the number of imported product varieties during the Argentine crisis of 2001-2002.
 After almost a decade of currency board during which the peso was pegged one to one to the dollar, Argentine GDP growth started to decline in the late 1990s leading to a big recession and financial collapse.
 In December 2001 bank deposits were frozen (the so called "corralito") and in January 2002 Argentina defaulted its external debt.
 During the first few months of 2002, the Argentine peso depreciated by 300 percent.
 The crisis took a big toll on imports.
-Total value of imports dropped by 65 percent between 2000 and 2002, from 23 to 8 billion dollars.
+Total value of imports dropped by 64 percent between 2000 and 2002, from 25 to 9 billion dollars.
 Together with a reduction in the total value of imports, there was also a reduction in the number of imported products and in the number of countries from which each product was imported.
-Customs data show that products defined at the 8-digit level of the Harmonized System (the highest level of disaggregation available) went from 8,039 in 2000 to 7,519 in 2002; whereas the median number of countries from which each 8-digit product was imported dropped from 13 to 9, accounting for a fall of 3.3 billion dollars in imports.
+Customs data show that products defined at the 8-digit level of the Harmonized System (the highest level of disaggregation available) went from 8,052 in 2000 to 7,540 in 2002; whereas the median number of countries from which each 8-digit product was imported dropped from 13 to 9.